wildbee/wildbee/README.md

 Wildbee web application
 =====================================
-This project is a completely rewrite of [ETT][ETT] using Scala and the [Play framework][playframework].
+This project is a complete rewrite of [ETT][ETT] using Scala and the [Play framework][playframework].

 This project's goal is to track package upgrades that will eventually end up